AnukoolFS1/calc/README.md

 # Calculator app
-note the calculator operation's order is maintained as left to right instead the correct the order pemdas/bodmas
+note the calculator operation's order is maintained as left to right instead the correct the order pemdas/bodmas  hehe => 4619
 <hr />

 # url